 Are you going to an outdoor concert this summer?
 What will you wear?
 Let me know, I am curious.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

 When you liked the outfit tips of this post, and want more for all kind of dressing situation in midlife, buy my book How to Dress for Success in Midlife.

 P.S.
 When you liked this post you may also like reading what to wear to a picnic.

 eShakti has a $10 coupon code when you sign up with them.

 Photos of me: G. Kramm

-Disclosure: The photos indicated as from eShakti were downloaded from their webpage.
+Disclosure: The photos indicated as from eShakti were downloaded from their web page.
+This post has affiliate links.
 The post is not endorsed by eShakti.
 It represents my own 100% honest opinion.

 © 2013-2018 Nicole Mölders | All rights reserved